Join Mailing List

 We have so many friends to thank.
 Recently we’re grateful to St. Agnes for giving the site a greenhouse (to be installed) and Worm’s Way for contributing lights for our greenhouse!
 Thanks also to the Nashville General Store and Bakery for donating cookies and Musgrave Orchards for donating cider to our Country Christmas event!
 At our most recent PaintOut, eXplore Brown County, Bear Hardware, and WonderLab Museum donated gift certificates to our Youth first place winners.
-Last May, Pygmalion’s Art Supplies (of Bloomington) and PaperTrix and the Ferrer Gallery (of Nashville) for their generous donations of gift certificates for our youth Festival of Flowers 2015 PaintOut winners!
+Last May, Pygmalion’s Art Supplies (of Bloomington) and PaperTrix and the Ferrer Gallery (of Nashville) gave generous donations of gift certificates for our Festival of Flowers youth winners!
 If you or your business would like to help, here’s how—make a General Donation, and/or contribute to one of these special funds:

 Many of the paintings in the Steele collection cannot be exhibited due to poor condition.
 Donating to the Adopt-a-Painting fund goes toward restoration of these works.
 It’s exciting to see a painting come alive through this process.
 DONATE NOW!

 TREE PRESERVATION PROJECT

-It would take a mighty big yellow ribbon to tie around this old oak.
+It would have taken a mighty big yellow ribbon to tie around this old oak.
 The tree shown in Steele’s famous painting was pretty impressive when he painted it over 100 years ago.
 Contribute $100 to the Tree Preservation Project and receive a beautiful gicleé print on canvas of T.C.
 Steele’s majestic painting, ‘The Old Oak Tree.’
 Funds pay for care by a certified arborist to ensure that the site’s historic trees will last far into the current century.
 Although this old tree fell at the end of July 2015, the site has many more historic trees that benefit from this fund, including the Lone Wolf tree, the old white oak on the slope by the House.
 DONATE NOW!

 Selma Steele painted her landscapes with plants and seeds, creating the garden scenes seen in some of Steele’s most popular works.
 Make a general contribution to the ongoing garden restoration or choose a more personal designation: